rzzzwilson/pyMail/README.rst

 * etc, ...

 We will use the GitHub issue system to control this.
-The open issue with a title starting **TARGET:** will be contain the target state we are currently aiming for.
+The open issue with a title starting **TARGET:** will contain the target state we are currently aiming for.

 If successful, expand pyMail to handle more than one mail server.
 How are we